keesschollaart81/case.schollaart.net/_posts/2019-07-01-device-offline-detection-with-durable-entities.md

 ### Stream Analytics

 Stream Analytics enables you to make conclusions on streaming data.
-For this challenge, Steam Analytics seems to be a potential solution.
+For this challenge, Stream Analytics seems to be a potential solution.
 I see 2 problems:
-- Is complicated to work with a device-specific timeout.
-Stream Analytics can use reference data for lookups like this but a device registry of 1.000.000 is just to much
+- It is complicated to work with a device-specific timeout.
+Stream Analytics can use reference data for lookups like this, but a device registry of 1.000.000 is just to much.
 - No message means no trigger point.
 It's very hard to create a 'there is no message' conclusion with Stream Analytics since it only allows you to make conclusions over stream data.

 ### Durable Functions 1.x

 This blogpost really focusses on solving this with Durable Entities which is part of the Durable Functions 2.0 release.
-We also can solve this challenge with Durable Function 1.0, it's not as nice but...
+We could have solved this challenge with Durable Function 1.0, it's not as nice but...

 ```cs
 [FunctionName(nameof(WaitingOrchestrator))]